Gromov-Hausdorff Distance for Directed Spaces: Directed Gromov--Hausdorff Distance

+\begin{remark} By \cref{thm:gh-vs-dgh} and \cref{prop:dz-is-d}, if $(X, d^X)$ and $(Y, d^Y)$ are length spaces endowed with the trivial d-structure, then the directed Gromov-Hausdorff distance between them coincides with the classical Gromov-Hausdorff distance. \end{remark}

-Because the Gromov--Hausdorff distance is a metric on the space of compact metric spaces, if we consider directed spaces up to isometry only (maps are not required to be d-isometries), then we deduce from \thmref{gh-vs-dgh} the following.
+Recall that the Gromov--Hausdorff distance is a metric on the space of isometry classes of compact metric spaces.
+If we consider the isometry classes with respect to zigzag metrics, we deduce from \thmref{gh-vs-dgh} the following result.

 \begin{corollary} The directed Gromov--Hausdorff distance is a metric on the space of isometry classes of compact directed metric spaces. \end{corollary}